ElizabethHolmes/Analysis_of_molecular_variance/README.md

 For example, AMOVA could be used to determine how closely related bacterial populations collected from different countries are, from which inferences could be made about how the bacteria have spread.

-** PLEASE NOTE: Analysis_of_molecular_variance is one of my first scripts written as a beginner programmer and so I apologise if the code is inelegant, unconventional or otherwise sub-optimal; it works for the intended purpose and I provide it in case it might be useful to others, but with no guarantees. **

 ## Citation
 Analysis_of_molecular_variance is not associated with a paper; to cite it please use: